 - High mannerism, which was a complicated, inward-looking and intellectual style that was designed to attract sophisticated patrons.

 5. Overview of the Style

-The Mannerism art movement was a time when artists filled Europe with amazing works of classical art.
+During the Mannerism art movement, artists filled Europe with amazing works of classical art.
 A distinct feature of the art of this period is the elongated neck and torso and fluid arms and legs in portraits of figurative paintings.
-During this time, artists were not into a real-life kind of art and instead they took pleasure in creating and expressing emotions in the portraits.
-This features distinguished the mannerism artists from the artists that succeeded them.
+During this time, artists were not interested in a real-life kind of art and instead took pleasure in creating and expressing emotions in portraits.
+This distinguished artists of Mannerism from the artists that succeeded them.
 Mannerists also used unusual colors like green and yellow in their paintings.
-Another element in mannerism is symbolism.
+Another important part of Mannerism was symbolism.
 The painters used visual metaphors and deep meanings to appeal to a wealthier audience instead of making art for everyone.

 The Mannerism art movement left behind a legacy of technical brilliance, complexity, the influence of Michelangelo, and fashion in difficult times.
 These exemplary portraits are preserved in some of the popular museums in the world.
 Mannerism served as a transitional art form for many Baroque artists.
 They shifted their taste from the elaborate and sometimes manipulated painting.
 The religious negations of the counter-Reformation demanded a clear, forceful viewer-intelligible public art.
 The church termed their veiled references and complicated themes as inappropriate, and hence the painters resorted to an art that was capable of inspiring the faithful to Christian excellence and contrition, while at the same time seeking to protect the artistic progress of the period.